-Under cooked meat, especially pork, lamb, and wild game (PubMed), and soil contaminated with cat poo on raw fruits and vegetables.
+Under cooked meat, especially pork, lamb, and wild game (PubMed), and soil contaminated with cat poo.
+Can be on raw fruits and vegetables.

 "We evaluated 148 case patients with recent T. gondii infection and 413 control patients.
 In multivariate analysis, an elevated risk of recent T. gondii infection was associated with the following factors: eating raw ground beef; eating rare lamb; eating locally produced cured, dried, or smoked meat; working with meat; drinking unpasteurized goat’s milk (ick); and having 3 or more kittens (owning, not giving birth to).
 Eating raw oysters, clams, or mussels was significant in a separate model among persons asked this question (PubMed)."